Not necessarily. If no title is revealed it may be for one of the following reasons:

 Please log in and follow the on-screen prompts.
 You will need your WorldPay Transaction ID to hand, so we can check the status of your original transaction.
 If payment was taken, you will be able to try again without charge.
 If you find that you are still unable to download your PDF, check that your PC settings meet the requirements.
 Alternatively, you can contact customer support with more details about your problem.

 The WorldPay Transaction ID we need is contained within the acknowledgement email that was sent to you on completion of the payment.
-This is the ten-figure 'Transaction ID' number quoted within the Transaction Details, not the 38-character 'Merchant's Card ID' reference.
+This can be a 10 or 11 digit 'Transaction ID' number quoted within the Transaction Details, not the 38-character 'Merchant's Card ID' reference.

 Have you checked your printer settings?
 As well as being in PDF format our forms are designed to be printed A4 size and at 300 dpi resolution.